puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 	puppet resource service ntpd

-You'll see that the NTP package is installed on the Learning VM, that the configuration file exists, and that the ntpd service is 'stopped'.
+You'll see that the NTP package is installed on the Learning VM, that the configuration file exists, but that the ntpd service is 'stopped'.

-As you continue to work with Puppet, you'll find that this *package/file/service* pattern is very useful.
+As you continue to work with Puppet, you'll find that this *package/file/service* pattern is very common.
 These three resource types correspond to the common sequence of installing a package, customizing that package's functionality with configuration file, and starting the service provided by that package.

-Also, note that the *package/file/service* pattern describes the typical relationships of dependency among these three resources: a well-written class will define these relationships, telling Puppet to restart the service if the configuration file has been modified, and re-create the configuration file when the package is installed or updated.
-We'll get into the specifics of how these dependencies are defined in a later quest.
+The *package/file/service* pattern also describes the typical relationships of dependency among these three resources: a well-written class will define these relationships, telling Puppet to restart the service if the configuration file has been modified, and re-create the configuration file when the package is installed or updated.
+You'll be working with an existing module in this quest, so these dependencies are already taken care of; we'll get into the specifics of how they can be managed in a later quest.

 But now, on to the installation!

 ## Installation

 Before you classify the Learning VM with the NTP class, you'll need to install the NTP module from the forge.
-While the module itself is called `ntp`, modules in the forge are prefixed by the name of their creator.
-So to get the Puppet Labs NTP module from the forge, you'll specify `puppetlabs-ntp`, but when you look at the module saved to the modulepath on your Puppet Master, it will be named `ntp`.
+While the module itself is called `ntp`, modules in the forge are prefixed by the account name of the uploader.
+So to get the Puppet Labs NTP module, you'll specify `puppetlabs-ntp`.
+When you look at the module saved to the modulepath on your Puppet master, however, it will be named `ntp`.
 Keep this in mind, as trying to install multiple modules of the same name can lead to conflicts!

 {% task 1 %}